ChristopherBrum/rb130/intro_to_testing/intro_to_testing.md

 We have already been practicing working through steps 2 and 3 by building _test steps_ and _test cases_, but we also have a way to run some code prior to any of the test cases being ran that can then be sued within the tests themselves.
 This can reduce redundant code and make our test suite more efficient.

-By defining a `#setup` before all the test methods within our test class this method will execute and any code within it.
+By defining a `#setup` before all the test methods within our test class this method will execute and any code within it before each _test case_ is executed, so that any objects or values instantiated/initialized within `#setup` will be the unmodified when passed into a test case.
 We can use this to open files, or initialize an instance variable that is accessible anywhere within our test class.

 ```ruby
 require 'minitest/autorun'